-The Finance Department has the primary responsibility for monitoring the City's Five-Year Consolidated Plan and Annual Action Plan.
-The Department maintains records on the progress toward meeting the goals and the statutory and regulatory requirements of each activity.
+The Department of Housing and Community Development has the primary responsibility for monitoring the City's Five-Year Consolidated Plan and Annual Action Plan.
+The Finance Department maintains records on the progress toward meeting the goals and the statutory and regulatory requirements of each activity.
 The Department has a monitoring process that is focused on analyzing activities based on program performance, financial performance, and regulatory compliance.
 The accomplishments of the PY 2025 CDBG activities will be reported in the PY 2025 Consolidated Annual Performance and Evaluation Report (CAPER) and will be used as a basis for future funding decisions.